All Hands and Hearts: 2010

 On January 12, 2010, an earthquake that registered 7.0 on the Richter Scale struck Haiti, with a death toll that some estimates quoted as high as 300,000, with another 300,000 wounded and more than one million people left homeless.
-The first volunteer staff from HODR arrived on January 21 where, after networking with contacts from their previous efforts in Gonaives, they launched Project Leogane on February 3, 2010 with an emphasis on deconstruction and salvage, as well as in the building of transitional schools.
+The first volunteer staff from HODR arrived on January 21 where, after networking with contacts from their previous efforts in Gonaives, they launched Project Leogane on February 3, 2010, with an emphasis on deconstruction and salvage, as well as in the building of transitional schools.
 In what would become the organization's longest running project, HODR would remain until 2012 (by which time they would be known as All Hands Volunteers).

-HODR also returned to the Cedar Rapids, Iowa area in April 2010, to aid in continued rebuilding following the 2008 flood, with the help of a $15,000 donation from the Greater Cedar Rapids Home Builders Association to pay for tools and supplies.
+HODR also returned to the Cedar Rapids, Iowa, area in April 2010, to aid in continued rebuilding following the 2008 flood, with the help of a $15,000 donation from the Greater Cedar Rapids Home Builders Association to pay for tools and supplies.

 The group aided with flood recovery coordination for three U.S. incidents, establishing operations in Rhode Island, Tennessee and Iowa.

 Rhode Island received up to 15 in of rain in late March and subsequently suffered severe flooding.
 HODR responded to a request by the state branch of VOAD and the state's emergency management agency to establish and staff an inter-agency recovery coordination center (RCC).
 The center continued providing coordination until early May.

 As the Rhode Island project concluded, both Middle and West Tennessee experienced record rainfall and suffered exceptional flooding.
-Similar to the Rhode Island project, HODR helped optimize an RCC in Antioch, Tennessee that subsequently handled over a thousand inter-agency requests for assistance.
+Similar to the Rhode Island project, HODR helped optimize an RCC in Antioch, Tennessee, that subsequently handled over a thousand inter-agency requests for assistance.

 In August, the Skunk River flooded parts of southern Iowa.
 Especially devastated was the city of Colfax in Jasper County.
 HODR teams helped with clean-up and recovery activities plus assisting in inter-agency coordination for Colfax and Jasper County.

 2009

-In April 2009, HODR set up operations in Mena, Arkansas to remove debris and downed trees after an EF3 tornado hit the town, damaging more than 600 homes and affecting thousands of people.
+In April 2009, HODR set up operations in Mena, Arkansas, to remove debris and downed trees after an EF3 tornado hit the town, damaging more than 600 homes and affecting thousands of people.

-A coordination team was deployed to Gowanda, NY, following the August 9–10, 2009 flash flooding in Cattaraugus County, where they set up a recovery center at the Gowanda Fire Department to connect agencies with volunteers seeking to help in flood recovery in the area.
+A coordination team was deployed to Gowanda, New York, following the August 9–10, 2009 flash flooding in Cattaraugus County, where they set up a recovery center at the Gowanda Fire Department to connect agencies with volunteers seeking to help in flood recovery in the area.

 In October, the group opened Project Sungai Geringging after Western Sumatra was hit by a 7.9 magnitude earthquake on September 30.
 The project operated until April 2010, demolishing damaged structures and salvaging reusable materials to aid in rebuilding.